kwhitley/itty.dev/itty-router/routers/ittyrouter.md

 ### ~450 bytes [![Bundle Size](https://deno.bundlejs.com/?q=itty-router@next/IttyRouter&badge&badge-style=for-the-badge)](https://deno.bundlejs.com/?q=itty-router@next/IttyRouter)

 This is the original router; the smallest and least-feature rich one.
-It will naturally have the highest performance simply from the lack of `before`, `after`, and `catch` stages introduced in [`Router`](/docs/itty-router/routers/router).
+It will naturally have the highest performance simply from the lack of stages introduced in [`Router`](/docs/itty-router/routers/router).
 That said, to modify the response after a call to `router.fetch` requires tapping into the `.then()` blocks (see example).

 ## Example
 ```ts